studentgrad0419/cache-coherence-sim/README.md

 This is a work in progress

 Instructions to run as per report:

-Open zip in root directory
+Open zip in root directory:
   cd Simulator/
-  g++ -std=c++11 -Wall -Wextra -g -o simulator.exe *.cpp -I. cp simulator.exe ../Benchmark/ cd .. cd Generator/ g++ -g -o generator.exe generator.c cp generator.exe ../Benchmark/ cd ..
+  g++ -std=c++11 -Wall -Wextra -g -o simulator.exe *.cpp -I.
+  cp simulator.exe ../Benchmark/
+  cd ..
+  cd Generator/
+  g++ -g -o generator.exe generator.c
+  cp generator.exe ../Benchmark/
+  cd ..
   cd Benchmark/
   g++ -o run_benchmarks.exe run_benchmarks.c
   g++ -o run_sim_config.exe run_sim_config.c

 you can run "run_sim_config.exe" if you want to generate new tracefiles and then "run_benchmarks.exe" to generate the data

 run_sim_config will generate (and overwrite) the tracefiles as specified in the "sim_config.txt"